matthew-brett/barts-setup/barts_setup.md

 ### External USB sound box

 * Connect 3.5mm church sound headphone jack to left input.
-* Plug in micro-USB to USB-A cable to micro-USB slot.
+* Plug micro-USB to USB-A cable into micro-USB socket at the back of the box.

 ### IPAD